Terms and Conditions

 4. Application Fees, Deposit and Capital Development Fee

 4.1.
 The Application Fee is payable at the time the Parents submit the signed Application Form.
-It does not guarantee the offer of admission and is non-refundable.
+It is non-refundable and does not guarantee the offer of admission.

 4.2.
 The Deposit is retained by the School for the duration of the Student’s enrolment.
 The School has the right to apply Deposits in the discharge of such sums as may be due to the School relating to the Student during their enrolment and / or any unpaid account of Students within the same immediate family.